bsc-pm/nanos6/docs/ctf/CTF.md

 Shows the thread Id (TID) of the thread that was running in each core.
 Be aware that this view only shows the thread placement according to Nanos6 perspective, not the OS perspective.
 This means that even if this view shows a thread running uninterruptedly in a core for a long time, the system might have preempted the Nanos6 thread by another system thread a number of times without this being displayed in the view.
+Please, use the "Linux Kernel Thread Ids" view to see system-wide TIDs.

 Runtime Status Simple
 ---------------------